Gabriela Debrunner

 Alongside her academic work, Gabriela has gained extensive professional experience in the private, public, and non-profit sectors.
 She has worked for:

-Since October 2022, she also works as an independent advisor through her office People, Policy, and Planning, supporting multiple mandates in spatial development.
+Since October 2022, she also works as an independent advisor through her office People, Policy, and Planning, supporting multiple mandates in Swiss spatial planning and development.